TraverseJurcisin/Horticulture-Assistant-HASS-REPO/README.md

 - **Data Logging**: Set `state_class: measurement` on sensors for proper history recording.
 - **Dynamic Tags**: Tag plants (e.g. `"blueberry"`, `"fruiting"`) to generate grouped dashboards.
-- **Nutrient Mix Helper**: The `recommend_nutrient_mix` function computes exact fertilizer grams needed to hit N/P/K targets using the built-in purity data.
+- **Nutrient Mix Helper**: The `recommend_nutrient_mix` function computes exact fertilizer grams needed to hit N/P/K targets and can optionally include micronutrients using the new `micronutrient_guidelines.json` dataset.
 - **Daily Uptake Estimation**: Use `estimate_daily_nutrient_uptake` to convert ppm guidelines and irrigation volume into milligrams of nutrients consumed each day.